 As one of four major football codes in Australia, rugby union has plenty of competition for the public’s attention.
 International rugby is still going strong, however, and the Wallabies vs All Blacks rivalry is as fierce as ever.
 Find out how to bet on rugby union as well as which online bookmakers offer the best odds, market range and rugby specials.
+The top rugby union betting sites for December, 2023 are:

 Before you can start betting on rugby union, you need to register with a trusted online bookmaker.
 The rugby betting sites above are industry leaders for value, quality and customer service, so we recommend signing up at all of them.